Keristero/ecs-ai/README.md

-# ECS AI - Multi-Agent AI Playground
+# ECS AI

 ## Overview

-**ECS AI** is an end-to-end playground for driving Entity Component System (ECS) games through the Model Context Protocol (MCP).
-Built with Node.js, it demonstrates how AI agents can interact with structured game worlds using modern protocol interfaces.

-**What makes this unique:** Instead of traditional game engines, this project uses BitECS for performance and MCP for AI integration, creating a playground where AI agents can understand, query, and modify game state through well-defined protocols.
+**ECS AI** is an experiment by me to see how well I can get an AI agent to understand and maniupulate a simulated world when it is given a well defined framework for interaction.

+**What makes this unique:** Many games have tried using AI to generate narratives, but usually this narrative is based on the existing context of an ongoing converstaion and devolves quickly (see aidungeon) for this project I wanted to provide all the required context every time I use the AI, this hopefully prevents major hallucinations and keeps things closer to the ground truth of what is happening in the simulation.

+I also want to experiment with modifying the game world using AI behind the scenes, interfacing it with systems to augment things like:
+- NPC behaviour
+- Procedural generation
+- Balance decisions

 - **[System Architecture](docs/architecture.md)** - Understand the three-layer design
 - **[Game Logic Patterns](examples/text-adventure/game-logic.md)** - Server-side implementation
 - **[Game Logic Patterns](examples/text-adventure/client.md)** - Server-side implementation

-## 🚀 Quick Start (15 minutes)
+## 🚀 Quick Start

 ### Prerequisites
 - **[mise](https://mise.jdx.dev/)** for toolchain management
-- **Node.js** (installed automatically via `mise install`)
-- **Ollama 0.9.6+** (installed automatically via `mise install`)
+- activate mise in your chosen terminal emulator, check its status with `mise doctor`

 ### Launch the Complete System